The GFF’s Catalytic Role

 The GFF Catalytic Role provides details on the GFF support for Guatemala’s Reproductive, Maternal, Neonatal, Child, and Adolescent Health and Nutrition (RMNCAH-N) agenda.
 Details on past and ongoing work are provided along with plans for future support.
 The GFF Catalytic Role focuses on support provided in the areas of the Investment Case (IC), Health Financing and systems reforms, the country platform, partner alignment, and data use for decision-making.

-- Developing a costed and prioritized investment case: The GFF supports the National Multisectoral Nutrition Strategy, which functions as the investment case for Guatemala.
+- Developing a costed and prioritized investment case: The GFF supports the National Multisectoral Nutrition Strategy, La Cruzada Nacional para la Nutrición (GCNN), which sets the country’s priorities for nutrition improvement and functions as the investment case for Guatemala.
 Taking a holistic approach to nutrition improvement, the strategy focuses on over- and undernutrition and includes interventions in five key sectors: health, water and sanitation, social protection, social and behavior change, and agriculture.

 Core RMNCAH-N Impact Indicators